db-benchmarks/db-benchmarks/README.md

 4. Tune JVM limits `ES_JAVA_OPTS` for your tests.
 Usually it's size of allocated memory for Docker Machine

+## Nightly Tests

+The repository includes automated nightly test scripts for Manticoresearch to ensure continuous benchmarking.

+### Scripts

+- `nightly_manticore.sh`: Main script that runs tests for Manticoresearch using the dev image by default.
+- Supports `-t latest` flag to use the latest stable image instead of dev.

+### Setup Cron Job

+To run nightly tests automatically:

+1. Ensure scripts are executable: `chmod +x nightly_manticore.sh run_nightly.sh`
+2. Add the cron job from `nightly_cron` to your crontab: `crontab -e` and paste the contents, or copy to `/etc/cron.d/` for system-wide setup.
+3. The job runs `run_nightly.sh` at 2 AM daily, which executes both dev and latest versions sequentially.
+4. Logs are stored in `/var/log/db-benchmarks/` with dated filenames.
+Successful runs: `nightly_dev_YYYYMMDD.log`, failed runs: `nightly_dev_YYYYMMDD_failed.log` (same for latest).

+### Log Rotation

+Use `nightly_logrotate` for log management:
+- Copy to `/etc/logrotate.d/nightly_manticore` (requires sudo)
+- Rotates logs daily, keeps 30 days, compresses old logs
+- To verify: `logrotate -d /etc/logrotate.d/nightly_manticore` (dry run) or check `/var/lib/logrotate/status`

 ## Get started

 ### Prepare test